chris-pollard/bitfolio/README.md

 ![alt text](public/resources/bitfolio_web_app_screenshot.png "prototype screenshot")

 ### Purpose
-The purpose of this application is to manage bitcoin transaction records.
+The purpose of this web application is for users to manage bitcoin transaction records.
 Features include:
 - Sign in / log in functionality
 - Add record, update record, delete record.
 - View records in a table.